lazo-new/DELPHI/README.md

 # DELPHI
-Function and Procedure for Word office
+functions and procedures from Delphi to create Word Office documents